 Belair

 About 20 minutes from the CBD, Belair National Park is a great destination for kids of any ages.
 There are plenty of ovals, BBQ spaces and tennis courts, plus walking trails and bike paths.
 The adventure playground is a winner with kids who enjoy climbing, running- and who are good at avoiding kookaburras who steal food!
-The Belair Hotel has a great indoor playground for a lunch stop and we also love the Hawthorndene Playground and BMX tracks which is about 5 minutes drive from the National Park.
+Joans Pantry a five minute drive is a well advised family freindly stop to eat and we also love the Hawthorndene Playground and BMX tracks which is also about 5 minutes drive from the National Park.

 Lake Bumbunga

 If you’re up for a real adventure pack up the car and head 2 hours north of Adelaide to see Adelaide’s pink lake, Lake Bumbunga up near Dublin.
 It can get a little slippery in the mud so be careful, but when the weather is right it looks absolutely beautiful.
 Planning your trip and not sure where to eat?
-We have a lot of family friendly places to eat out north.
+Treavle home via Clare Valley and stop in at family friendly O’leary Walker Winery.
+We also have a lot of family friendly places to eat out north.
 Check them out here.
-It’s so good I wrote a whole post about it!
+This lake is so good I wrote a whole post about it!
 Read it here

 Myponga Reservoir